techidaily/site-tiktok-clips/source/_posts/2024-approved-enhancing-your-presence-on-tiktok-from-mac-and-windows-pcs.md

 ## Best Video Editor for TikTok

-No matter if you are searching for a video editor for PC or Mac, we would vote [FilmoraX video edito](https://tools.techidaily.com/wondershare/filmora/download/)r as the best for the job.
+No matter if you are searching for a video editor for PC or Mac, we would vote [FilmoraX video edito](https://tools.techidaily.com/wondershare/filmora/download/) r as the best for the job.
 This is the software that is trending in the circles of Tiktokers owing to how easy it is to use.

 With Filmora X, you can seamlessly cut or trim videos.
 You can set your video’s aspect ratio or resolution according to your specifications.
 Not only that, you can create a separate soundtrack just for your video!